Inverness: Climate

 Like most of the United Kingdom, Inverness has an oceanic climate (Köppen: Cfb).
 The climate here is cooler than in more southerly parts of Britain.
-The highest temperature recorded was 29.7 C in July 2006 and June 2018, and the lowest temperature recorded was -18.7 C in January 2010.
+The highest temperature recorded was 29.7 C in July 2006 and June 2018, and the lowest recorded was -18.7 C in January 2010.
 Typically, the warmest day of the year rises to around 25 C and the coldest night falls to around -11 C. The climate in this area is characterised by relatively small differences between annual high and low temperatures, as well as adequate rainfall year-round.

 Health

 Raigmore Hospital is the main hospital in Inverness and the entire Highland region.
 The present hospital opened in 1970, replacing wartime wards dating from 1941.

 Raigmore is a teaching hospital for the universities of Aberdeen and Stirling.
 A Centre for Health Science (CfHS) is located behind the hospital.
 This is funded by Highlands and Islands Enterprise, the Scottish Government and Johnson & Johnson.
 Phase I of this opened in early 2007, with phase II and phase III housing The Diabetes Institute opening in 2009.
 The University of Stirling moved its nursing and midwifery teaching operations from Raigmore Hospital to the CfHS.
 The University of the Highlands and Islands also has strong links with the Centre through its Faculty of Health.